-February 14: Pisgah Astronomical Research Institute (PARI) special Valentine's star gazing event includes an evening of storytelling involving love stories associated with the night sky, followed by a tour of the campus and a trip to the PARI Exhibit Gallery and observing session.
+February 13, 2015: Pisgah Astronomical Research Institute (PARI) special Valentine's star gazing event includes a tour of the campus and PARI Exhibit Gallery and observing session.
 Begins at 7 PM.
-Reservations are required and will be accepted until 3 PM on the 14th. $20 per adult, $15 for seniors/military.
+Reservations are required. $20 per adult, $15 for seniors/military.
 Read more about PARI.

 Asheville Bluegrass First Class Festival

-February 15, 2014: Held at Burnsville's Town Center, RiddleFest is a day of musical education and activities honoring Yancey County native Lesley Riddle, a talented African-American musician who traveled the Southeast with legendary A.P.
+February 21, 2015: Held at Burnsville's Town Center, RiddleFest is a day of musical education and activities honoring Yancey County native Lesley Riddle, a talented African-American musician who traveled the Southeast with legendary A.P.
 Carter from 1929-1934 documenting and recording the earliest forms of country music.
-This year's event focuses on capturing mountain life via story and song.
-At 1 PM, Michael Reno Harrell demonstrates how to take family memories and turn them into stories and songs revealing life in the southern Appalachians.
-Laura Boosinger of Madison County will look at the ballad as a musical form used to transmit community values from one generation to the next.
 Free.
+Activities begin at 1 PM.
 Concert at 7 PM.